anonaddy/anonaddy/README.md

 Yes, [KhalidWar's](https://github.com/KhalidWar) [open-source](https://github.com/KhalidWar/anonaddy) app from above is also available on the [App Store](https://apps.apple.com/us/app/addymanager/id1547461270).

+## Is there a Raycast extension?

+Yes, [http.james'](https://httpjames.space/) [open-source](https://github.com/raycast/extensions/tree/cceffa51046266f25819f800316561b783c52663/extensions/anonaddy/) extension is available on the [Raycast Store](https://www.raycast.com/http.james/anonaddy).

 ## How do I add my own GPG/OpenPGP key for encryption?

 On the recipients page you simply need to click "Add public key" and paste in your **public** key data.
 Now all emails forwarded to you will be encrypted with your key.
-You should also replace the subject line of forwarded messages in your account settings as this cannot be encrypted.
+You can even hide and encrypt the subject as AnonAddy supports protected headers.

 ## Are attachments encrypted too?